-The IPWG of the NHA-MEC was established in early 2021 to identify and prioritize specific knowledge gaps wherein federal R&D funds could be most effectively applied to advance the Marine Energy (ME) industry to commercialization.
-To date, the IPWG has met monthly to debate the issues associated with industry priorities, and in September 2021, a poll was circulated that requested IPWG members to identify and prioritize the knowledge gaps that are most critical to the achievement of the sector's technology and project development goals.
+The MEP WG of the NHA-MEC was established in early 2021 to identify and prioritize specific needs and knowledge gaps wherein federal R&D funds could be most effectively applied to advance the Marine Energy (ME) industry to commercialization as rapidly as possible.
+To date, the MEP WG has met monthly to debate the issues associated with industry priorities, and in September 2021, a poll was circulated that requested MEP WG members to identify and prioritize the needs and knowledge gaps that are most critical to the achievement of the sector's technology and project development goals.
+In July 2022 the MEP WG circulated a survey to developers and stakeholders in the MEC of which the results are shown in this paper.

-The following report summarizes the methods the IPWG used to obtain and analyze poll results by, for example, segregating the highly diversified ME stakeholders into distinct categories that include device size, Technology Readiness Level (TRL), and commercial application.
-The purpose of this exercise was to determine how broadly the knowledge gaps applied across all categories, which can be used as a proxy for the 'criticality' of specific knowledge gaps.
+The following report summarizes the methods the MEP WG used to obtain and analyze poll and the survey results by segregating the highly diversified ME stakeholders into distinct categories that include device size, Technology Readiness Level (TRL), commercial application and priority ranking.
+The purpose of this exercise was to determine how broadly the knowledge gaps applied across all categories, which can be used as a proxy for the 'criticality' of needs and specific knowledge gaps.
 This report is intended to be updated regularly based on additional input and natural changes in the industry priorities.

-In summary, the object of this report is to communicate the most critical needs of the ME industry to a broad range of stakeholders and thereby recommend funding initiatives focused on research that will be the most effective in reducing the time to commercialization.
+In summary, the object of this report is to communicate the most critical needs of the ME industry to a broad range of stakeholders and thereby recommend funding initiatives focused on research & development that will be the most effective in reducing the time to commercialization.

-For the purposes of this document, the IPWG has used the following scales for discussion:
+For the purposes of this document, the MEP WG has used the following scales for discussion:

 - 1. Micro-scale: Marine Energy Converters (MEC) for powering isolated oceanographic instrumentation or similar Powering the Blue Economy (PBE) activities. - 2.
 Meso-scale: MEC that could be installed individually to support a facility or community (may or may not be grid-connected). - 3.
-Macro-scale: MEC that are intended to be installed in arrays to provide commodity power to a distribution network (i.e., grid-connected).
+Macro-scale: MECs that are intended to be installed in arrays to provide commodity power to a distribution network (i.e., grid-connected).